maxmind/mod_maxminddb/README.md

 This module allows you to query MaxMind DB files from Apache 2.2+ using the `libmaxminddb` library.

+## Version ##

+This is version 0.0.1 of the mod_maxminddb Apache module.
+This module is still considered beta, and the API may change before it is considered stable.

 ## Installation ##

 You must have the [libmaxminddb](https://github.com/maxmind/libmaxminddb) C